 Ms Prutha, the school counsellor conducted well being sessions on acceptance and tolerance.
 Students were asked how they were all similar and different from each other.
-Their responses included the languages they spoke, how they dressed up, how they were friends with different people, how they reacted in different situations etc. They shared responses like how they take each other's positives and negatives and how they are still accepting each other.
-Students understood that not everyone is the same/ similar and everyone is as important as they are.
+They gave interesting responses including the languages they speak, how they dress up, how they are friends with different people, how they react in different situations etc. They also responded like how they take each other's positives and negatives and how they are still accepting of each other.
+Students understood that not everyone's the same/ similar and everyone is as important as they are